UK lawmaker defends lucrative 2nd job as Johnson feels heat

 “We’re here to represent our constituents, not represent ourselves, and it stinks of sleaze and corruption,” she said.

+“But, if that system is going to continue today, then it is crucial that MPs follow the rules,” Johnson said at a news conference in Glasgow, where he was attending the COP26 climate summit.

+“And the rules say two crucial things: you must put your job as an MP first and you must devote yourself primarily and above all to your constituents.”

-The focus on Cox’s income comes as Prime Minister Boris Johnson’s Conservative government battles to tamp down allegations of corruption that were triggered when it tried to engineer a change in the system that oversees lawmakers’ standards.
+The focus on Cox’s income comes as Johnson’s Conservative government battles to tamp down allegations of corruption that were triggered when it tried to engineer a change in the system that oversees lawmakers’ standards.

 Last week the government tried to block the suspension of a Conservative lawmaker found guilty of breaching the rules by lobbying on behalf of two companies that were paying him more than 100,000 pounds ($137,000) a year.
 Instead of suspending Owen Paterson for 30 days as recommended by the House of Commons standards committee, Conservative legislators were ordered by the government to oppose suspension and instead to call for an overhaul of the whole standards process.